 - there has been a miscalculation of gestational age

-Other tests performed during pregnancy are the triple screen or quadruple (quad) screen.
+Other tests during pregnancy are the triple screen or quadruple (quad) screen.
 These test for three or four substances in the blood.

-Family history: If one infant is born with spina bifida, there is a 4 percent chance that a future sibling will have the same condition.
+If an infant is born with spina bifida, there is a higher chance that a future sibling will have the same condition.

-Diabetes: A woman who has diabetes is more likely to have a baby with spina bifida, than one who does not.
+A female with diabetes is more likely to have a baby with spina bifida than one who does not.

 Since the cause of spina bifida is unknown, it is difficult to prevent it, but folic acid and tests during pregnancy can help.

-Tests: Undergoing tests for neural tube defects and other problems during pregnancy can also reduce the risk and enable preventive action to be taken.
+Undergoing tests for neural tube defects and other problems during pregnancy can also reduce the risk and enable people to take early action.

-Most children with spina bifida have normal intelligence, can walk, and attend a mainstream school.
-However, some may need extra support for learning difficulties and physical problems, such as incontinence.
+Most children with spina bifida have normal intelligence, can walk, and attend a mainstream school, but some need extra support.